-- Enjoy a welcome sunset around the Mayan temple in Yaxha
+- Enjoy a sunset from atop a Mayan temple in Yaxha

 - Visit Tikal National Park and its toucans and howler monkeys

-- Ride around the Río Dulce for spectacular birding opportunities
+- Travel down the Río Dulce for spectacular birding opportunities

-Day 1: Arrival in Guatemala and travel to Tikal National Park
+Day 1: Arrive in Guatemala City, Transfer to Tikal National Park

 Welcome to Guatemala City!
-A travel representative will meet you outside the airport.
-Upon arrival, you will be presented with a welcome packet with general information about your stay and the destinations slated for your itinerary.
+Upon arrival, a travel representative will meet you outside the airport and present you with a welcome packet.
+It includes general information about your stay and the destinations slated for your itinerary.

-Day 2: Tour Tikal National Park and travel to Río Dulce
+Day 2: Tour Tikal National Park, Transfer to Río Dulce

 Chat with a local specialist who can help organize your trip.

-Day 4: Tour Quirigua Ruins and travel to Guatemala City
+Day 4: Tour Quirigua Ruins, Transfer to Guatemala City

-Today, it is time to say goodbye to Guatemala.
-A private transfer will pick you up from your hotel and drive you to Guatemala City Airport.
-It is recommended to arrive at the airport 2 hours before your international flight home.
+Unfortunately, its now time to say goodbye to Guatemala.
+A private car will pick you up from your hotel and drive you to the airport in Guatemala City where you'll catch your flight home.
 Adiós!